jib/piped/README.md

 You're interested in contributing to PipeD? *AWESOME*.
 Here are the basic steps:

-fork StatsD from here: http://github.com/jib/piped
+fork PipeD from here: http://github.com/jib/piped

 1. Clone your fork
 2. Hack away